UnskilledFreak/Freakylay/README.md

 ## Issues

 **Known issues**
 - when using DataPuller 2.1.0 or earlier, the miss counter is sometimes a few counts behind the actual value, this is a known bug from the mod.
 See [DataPuller Issue #26](https://github.com/ReadieFur/BSDataPuller/issues/26).
 Sadly I cannot do anything about it, there is already a workaround implemented, but this does not cover all the missing miss increments on the mod side.
+For most stability, use DataPuller 2.0.12 (which does not have the double-combo bug, only missing misses sometimes)

 ## FAQ